-|Cause||Peer-to-peer fundraising pages in Kindful.
+|Crowdfunding Cause||A peer-to-peer fundraising page in Kindful.
 A Cause flows into a Campaign.|

 |Campaign||An organized effort to raise money for a specific purpose.
 A Campaign is a specific project that flows into a Fund.|